nlenno1/nick-lennon-drummer-ms1/README.md

 # Design

 ## Colour Scheme
-The main colours used throughout the website are a mixture of Blue primarily with Black, Sivler, White and Peach highlights.
+The main colours used throughout the website are a mixture of Blue primarily with Black, Silver, White and Peach highlights.

 The chosen colour scheme is to give the website a modern and friendly feel that will appeal to the wide demographic.

 ## Typography
-Using the fonts fonts [Manrope](https://fonts.google.com/specimen/Manrope "Link to Manrope Google Font") and [Lato](https://fonts.google.com/specimen/Lato "Link to Lato Google Font") is used throughout the website with Sans Serif as the fallback font in case of import failure.
+This project uses the fonts Overpass for body text, PT Sans for H1 headings and Roboto Condensed for sub-headings.
+All of these fonts use Sans Serif as the fallback font in case of import failure.

 ## Imagery
 The images used are all appropriate to the website and are vibrant and engaguing.
-Video ave been used to reduce the amount of text required in some sections.
+Videos have been used to reduce the amount of text required in some sections.
-All imagery has alternative text this is used if the user is using a screen reader or if the image doesn't load.
+All imagery has alternative text to accomodate the use of screen readers or if the image doesn't load.

 [Back to top](#nick-lennon---drummer)
 # Features

 ### Header
 - Company logo - establishes the website identity and doubles as the home button for only the phone breakpoint
-- Navbar links with icons (which have the labels appearing on focus from the desktop breakpoint)
+- Navbar links with icons
+- Fix Navbar to the top of the screen to allow quick navigation at all times

 ### Footer
 - Footer  doubles as contact information (until contact page is implimented on next release)
 - Sign Up For Newsletter (not currently linked to a mailing server but it will be implemented on next release)